 A number of special effects can be applied to objects in Draw.
-Several of these effects are readily available on the Transformations toolbar.
-If the Transformations toolbar (Figure 94 on page 98) is not open, go to View > Toolbars > Transformations on the Menu bar and select Transformations.
+Several effects are available on the Transformations toolbar.
+If the Transformations toolbar (Figure 93 on page 93) is not open, go to View > Toolbars > Transformations on the Menu bar and select Transformations.